openvinotoolkit/model_server/docs/ovms_quickstart.md

 ![Inference results](quickstart_result.jpeg)

-Note: Similar steps can be performed with an ONNX model.
+**Note**: Similar steps can be performed with an ONNX model.
 Check the inference [use case example](../demos/using_onnx_model/python/README.md) with a public ResNet model in ONNX format or [TensorFlow model demo](../demos/image_classification_using_tf_model/python/README.md ).

 Congratulations, you have completed the Quickstart guide.
 Try Model Server [demos](../demos/README.md) or explore more [features](features.md) to create your application.